stes-acc/acc/README.md

-This is the repository for private ACC projects.
+This is the repository for public examples.